Transportation Applications

 Marine Industry

-• Underwater Repairs: Specialized underwater sealants are used for emergency repairs to hulls and other components without the need for dry docking.
+• Underwater Repairs: Specialized sealants enable quick hull repairs without dry docking.

-• Deck Sealing: Sealants are applied to decks and superstructures to prevent water ingress and protect against corrosion in saltwater environments.
+• Deck Sealing: Applied to decks and superstructures, sealants block water and prevent corrosion in saltwater environments.

 error: Content is protected !!